Fraser Island/ K’Gari Horses

 The whole island was made a National Park in 1992.
 The northern end had been made a National Park in 1971 although sand mining continued until mid 1970’s.

 Brumby is an aged mare from K’gari, exceedingly rare.
 The island was shot out in 2003.
-A few years before the main massacre a little foal about 3 days old, bewildered and hungry, was found alone on Ellis Road.
+In 1997, a few years before the main massacre a little foal about 3 days old, bewildered and hungry, was found alone on Ellis Road.
 Her dam was perhaps shot and it’s possible the foal was aborted/premature as often happens when mares are shot.

 In recent years half a dozen horses were found to have escaped the massacre on the island by remaining hidden in lush bushland, but it’s unknown if they’ve avoided the shooters since discovery, or if they’ve bred, or if they’ve have been removed and offered to homes.